-Thank you for the ongoing email responses and messages of support, we have definitely noticed a renewed interest in the campaign over recent months, and hope to report further on developments regarding the upcoming bill very soon. nd hope to report further on developments regarding the upcoming bill very soon.
+Thank you for the ongoing email responses and messages of support, we have definitely noticed a renewed interest in the campaign over recent months, and hope to report further on developments regarding the upcoming bill very soon.

 We know that many, many thousands of people around the country support the aims of Give Us The Night.
 However, we do feel that new and closer contact between us and other likeminded individuals needs to be made.
 We are doing a fresh callout, particularly to people working within the nightclub industry, to touch base with us.
 If you have an interest in helping to push the campaign further, please simply send us an email, telling us where you are based and what your nightclub related occupation or job role is.
 We’ll be back in touch to suggest how we think you can help.